Greening-Seattle/Prediction/Use_cases.md

 ![Test Image 4](https://github.com/Greening-Seattle/Prediction/zip_show)

 **Components and Sub-components:**
-- **get_trafficdata: Function that regulates all traffic data downloads from Seattle.gov for processing
+- **get_trafficdata: Function that regulates all traffic data downloads from Seattle.gov for processing**
 	- get_alltraffic: Compiles all AAWDT data from 2007 - 2018 for use
-- **green_model
+- **green_model: Mini-package that contains modeling functions**
 	- projected_traffic: Predicts aggregate AAWDT flow number for zip code over _N_ defined years, plots output
-	-

 - **zip.show: Provides the user with an informational graphic on locations of numbered zip codes in the Seattle metro area.

 ## 2. Provide general insight into predicted traffic patterns based on current trends ##